| Title: | ICES category 3 empirical harvest control rules |

 catch, r (the biomass index ratio), f (the fising pressure proxy),

 b (the biomass safeguard) and m (the multiplier).
-See the help files for details A
+See the help files for details A, vr, b, and m.

 For application in ICES, do not change the default parameters (frequency, stability clause, etc) unless the changes are supported by case-specific simulations.